NTNU-RIT-AR/NeuroViz/README.md

 - For the XREAL Air2 Ultra glasses, the `.apk` can be downloaded and installed directly on the device.
 - For the controller application, download the correct installer for your operating system (`.dmg` for macOS, `.exe` for Windows, or `.AppImage` for Linux) and follow the installation instructions.
+- For the python interface, install it using pip: `pip install neuroviz`.
+See [desktop/python/README.md](desktop/python/README.md) for more details.

 ## Project Structure